howardsun-dev/howardsun-dev/README.md

-👋 Hi, I'm Howard Sun, a software engineer with a passion for leveraging technology to make a real difference.
-I love diving into projects that push the boundaries of what's possible, both within the tech industry and beyond.
+👋 Hi, I'm Howard Sun, as a software engineer, I’m passionate about designing and developing applications that make technology more engaging and accessible.
+My work bridges the gap between creativity and engineering, focusing on crafting seamless, meaningful user experiences.